ariannamethod/Arianna-Method-Linux/README.md

 letsgo.py

 The terminal is invoked after login and serves as the primary shell for Arianna Core.
 Each session creates a fresh log in /arianna_core/log/, stamped with UTC time, ensuring chronological reconstruction of interactions.
-A max_log_files option in ~/.letsgo/config limits how many of these log files are kept on disk.
+A max_log_files option in ~/.letsgo/config limits how many of these log files are kept on disk, and command_timeout sets the default number of seconds to wait for shell commands.

 Command history is persisted to /arianna_core/log/history.
 Existing entries load at startup and are written back on exit.
 Tab completion, powered by readline, suggests built-in verbs like /status, /time, /run, /summarize, /search, /color, and /help.